Onkar2102/Onkar2102.github.io/README.md

 - SQL - Advanced (HackerRank), 10/2022
 - AZ-900: Azure Fundamentals (Microsoft), 08/2022

 ---

 ### COMMUNITY INVOLVEMENT

-- Funded the construction of infrastructure in the village where wedding and social functions could be conducted, with a capacity of 400 people
+1. Undertook the construction of a 12,000-cc water tank in the village, successfully completed in April 2018.
+The provided water supply supported 26 weddings and 12 social-cultural events as of December 2022, benefiting the community.
-- Built a water tank in the village with a capacity of 12,000 liters, whose construction was completed in April 2018.
-Water was used for 26 marriages and 12 social-cultural functions
+2. Contributed to the development of local infrastructure by financing the construction of a facility capable of hosting weddings and social gatherings, accommodating up to 400 individuals.
-- The DNA Club Member (2007–2010):  Participated in field visits to increase awareness of flora and fauna.
+3. The DNA Club Member (2007–2010):  Participated in field visits to increase awareness of flora and fauna.
 Conducted survey in summer holidays about the trees over 50 years old and their use in Ayurveda